Hungary links Nato vote and EU money in quid pro quo

 But in any case, they'll have to go quickly to report in time for the Hungarian parliament's Nato ratification vote — due no later than 21 March.

-They also have no mandate on paper and while Szijjártó said they might meet Nordic government MPs, Finland and Sweden declined to say who they might speak to.
+They also have no mandate on paper and while Szijjártó said they might meet Nordic government MPs, the Finnish and Swedish foreign ministries declined to tell EUobserver who they might speak to.

 The audacity of Orbán's Nato-EU gambit aside, the Fidesz mission was "quite illogical" in protocol terms, Krekó added.